japandotorg/melon-docs/docs/custom-commands/blocks.md

 ### Assignment Block

 Variables are useful for choosing a value and referencing it later in a tag.
-Variables can be rederenced using brakcets as any other block.
+Variables can be referenced using brackets as any other block.

 Usage: `{=(<name>):<value>}`